Special Call for Health Outcomes and Disaster Research

 Questions?

-The Quick Response Research Award Program is supported by the National Science Foundation (NSF Award #1635593).
-This special call is made possible through supplemental funding to the NSF from the National Institutes of Health (NIH).
+This special call of the Quick Response Research Award Program is funded by the National Institutes of Health (NIH) through supplemental support to the National Science Foundation (NSF Award #1635593).
 Opinions, findings, conclusions, or recommendations produced by this program are those of the author(s) and do not necessarily reflect the views of the NSF, NIH, or the Natural Hazards Center.